 The Fed's Dual Mandate

-The Gramm-Leach-Bliley Act of 1999 legalized the merger of securities, insurance, and banking institutions--essentially allowing for the joining of retail and investment banking operations--that were formerly separated under the 1933 Glass-Steagall Banking Act.
-It also gave the Fed the authority to determine appropriate financial activities within bank holding companies and member banks.
-The law made the Fed responsible for ensuring banks' soundness by enforcing regulations such as minimum capital requirements, banking consumer protections, anti-trust laws, and prevention of money laundering.
+The Fed’s regulatory purview also steadily expanded through the 1990s.
+U.S. banking changed dramatically when the Gramm-Leach-Bliley Act of 1999 legalized the merger of securities, insurance, and banking institutions, allowing for the joining of retail and investment banking operations that had been separated under the 1933 Glass-Steagall Banking Act.
+The law also gave the Fed the authority to determine appropriate financial activities within bank holding companies and member banks.
+The Fed was now responsible for ensuring banks' soundness by enforcing provisions that included minimum capital requirements, banking consumer protections, antitrust laws, and anti-money laundering policies.

 Dodd-Frank: A New Mandate

-The recent global financial crisis was triggered in large part by the actions of an undercapitalized banking system that took excessive risk.
+Excessive risk-taking by an undercapitalized banking system triggered the global financial crisis, and it became clear in the aftermath that a new set of regulations was necessary.
 The Dodd-Frank Act grew out of a need to "address this increasing propensity of the financial sector to put the entire system at risk and eventually to be bailed out at taxpayer expense," said a 2011 report by New York University's Stern School of Business.